 Participants assigned to the control condition simply proceeded without seeing this text.
 Then, all participants learned about the two possible payment schemes (either piece-rate or tournament) that they could choose from and had to correctly answer questions testing their comprehension of the payment schemes.
 The only difference between the payment schemes across the Pilot study and Study 1 is the amount participants were paid per problem.
-For the tournament scheme, participants were told they would be paid $.20 per problem they answered correctly only if they beat a randomly assigned partner, while participants were told they would be paid $.10 per problem under the piece-rate scheme, regardless of other participants’ performance.
-In the preparation condition, participants were reminded that they had the option to prepare before completing the task, while participants in the control condition did not have this reminder.
+For the tournament scheme, participants were told they would be paid $.20 per problem they answered correctly only if they beat a randomly assigned competitor, while participants were told they would be paid $.10 per problem under the piece-rate scheme, regardless of other participants’ performance.
+In the knowledge of preparation condition, participants were reminded that they had the option to prepare before completing the task.
 Then, participants made a payment scheme choice, where the order of presentation of the tournament and piece-rate payment options was randomized and counter-balanced for each condition.
 After choosing a payment scheme, participants in both conditions were given the chance to prepare before the multiplication task.
 If they chose to practice (described as the choice/decision to practice in subsequent analyses), participants were asked, for each multiplication table, if they wanted to practice problems from that specific multiplication table.
 If they chose to practice a specific multiplication table, they had the chance to practice all twelve combinations of numbers for that multiplication table.
 For each multiplication table that participants chose to practice, they could only proceed if they answered all practice questions correctly.
 Then, they were asked if they would like to continue practicing or move onto the next multiplication table, while a review table was displayed.
 This process was repeated for each multiplication table.
 The practice and review table for each multiplication table was presented in sequential order (i.e., starting at the 1 multiplication table up to the 12 multiplication table).
 We measured the number of rounds of preparation each participant completed for analyses (i.e., total practice count), which was calculated as the total number of times a participant agreed to complete a round of preparation (including the choice to repeat a table and the choice to prepare in the first place).
 Once finished practicing, participants completed as many problems as possible from the paid multiplication task for two minutes and received feedback about their absolute (but not relative) performance.

 After the multiplication task, participants completed a series of incentivized follow-up questions, including confidence and perceptions of gender differences.
-For these measures, participants were told one of these measures would be selected for a possible bonus payment, and if they answered the selected question correctly, they would earn a bonus of $.10.
+For these measures, participants were told one of these questions would be selected for a possible bonus payment, and if they answered the selected question correctly, they would earn a bonus of $.10.
 For the measure of confidence, participants guessed their relative performance compared to all other participants that completed the task by indicating the decile of their score.
 Participants were also asked to indicate their perceptions of gender differences in performance (i.e., “Do you think men or women in this study correctly solved more multiplication problems on average?”), willingness to prepare on the task (i.e., “Do you think men or women in this study spent more time practicing/studying before completing the multiplication task?”), willingness to prepare in general (i.e., “On most tasks, do you think men or women generally prepare (i.e., practice and/or study) more?”) and willingness to compete (i.e., “Do you think men or women in this study chose the tournament payment option more often?”).